ChaoyaoYe/follow_vue/change.md

 ### removed options: `id`, `tagName`, `className`, `attributes`, `lazy`.

+### new option: `inheritScope`.

+Default: `true`.
+Whether to inherit parent scope data.
+Set it to `false` if you want to create a component that have an isolated scope of its own.

 Since now a vm must always be provided the `el` option or explicitly mounted to an existing element, the element creation releated options have been removed for simplicity.
 If you need to modify your element's attributes, simply do so in the new `beforeMount` hook.

 The `lazy` option is removed because this does not belong at the vm level.
 Users should be able to configure individual `v-model` instances to be lazy or not.